JamesWoolfenden/pike/README.md

 - test policy against environment (This is done see compare)

-Pike currently supports Terraform and can support multiple providers, So far Ive added support for a larger number of AWS resources, but I have just added support for GCP.
+Pike currently supports Terraform and can support multiple providers, So far I've added support for a larger number of AWS resources, but I have just added support for GCP.
 Feel free to submit PR or Issue, and then I'll take a look.

 ## Table of Contents